Protecting Assets Behind CloudFront

 cf_ranges = []

-for prefix in ip_ranges['prefixes']:
+for prefix in ip_ranges["prefixes"]:

-if prefix['service'] == 'CLOUDFRONT':
+if prefix["service"] == "CLOUDFRONT":

-rangeToUpdate = ec2_client.describe_security_groups(
+rangeToUpdate = ec2_client.describe_security_groups(GroupIds=[SECURITYGROUP_ID])

-for sg in rangeToUpdate['SecurityGroups']:
+for sg in rangeToUpdate["SecurityGroups"]:

-sgo = ec2_resource.SecurityGroup(sg['GroupId'])
+sgo = ec2_resource.SecurityGroup(sg["GroupId"])

 if len(sgo.ip_permissions) > 0: